South Florida Bulls: Facilities

 The USF Athletic District is the home for every USF varsity sport besides sailing and is located on the east side of campus, primarily along Bull Run Drive and Genshaft Drive.
-The district includes the Lee Roy Selmon Athletic Center (the athletic department's headquarters), Corbett Stadium (soccer), the Frank Morsani Football Practice Complex, the Pam & Les Muma Basketball Practice Center, the Yuengling Center (basketball), The Claw (golf), the USF Baseball Stadium, the USF Softball Stadium, the USF Track and Field Stadium, The Corral (volleyball), and the USF Varsity Tennis Courts.
+The district includes the Lee Roy Selmon Athletic Center (the athletic department's headquarters), Corbett Stadium (lacrosse and soccer), the Frank Morsani Football Practice Complex, the Pam & Les Muma Basketball Practice Center, the Yuengling Center (basketball), The Claw (golf), the USF Baseball Stadium, the USF Softball Stadium, the USF Track and Field Stadium, The Corral (volleyball), and the USF Varsity Tennis Courts.

 Lee Roy Selmon Athletic Center

 Opened in 2004, the Lee Roy Selmon Athletic Center is the main hub for USF Athletics.
-In 2012, the facility was dedicated to the late Lee Roy Selmon, a Pro Football Hall of Fame member and former Director of USF Athletics.
+In 2012, the facility was dedicated to the late Lee Roy Selmon, a Pro Football Hall of Fame member and former director of USF athletics.
 Selmon is considered by many to be the "Father of USF Football".
 The 104,000 square foot facility houses all USF sports teams except for men's and women's basketball, sailing, and volleyball.
 The building features a large strength and conditioning center, a sports medicine clinic, the USF Athletic Hall of Fame, and an Academic Enrichment Center complete with a computer study lab, a library, study lounges, and academic counseling.